-Even though National Ice Cream month is in July, we love the sweet treat year-round.
-And although my love for ice cream is innate, much like the love of a child, it was nurtured from a young age by my grandfather.
+My love for ice cream is innate, much like a child’s love, it was nurtured from a young age by my grandfather.

 A Guide to Atlanta’s Favorite Ice Cream Spots

 - Honeysuckle Gelato – Honeysuckle Gelato began as a food truck before moving into specialty food stores and now, finally, a brick & mortar location in Ponce City Market.
 If you, too, have been spoiled by this Italian-style ice cream while abroad, give Honeysuckle a try.
 I love the Fig & Honey flavor for something different.

 - Morelli’s Ice Cream – For your classic creamery try Morelli’s on Moreland in Little Five Points.
 It’s the rich & decadent flavors that won us all over as kids, but with a few twists.
 I love the Elvis Lives, which was my son’s first cone on his 9-month birthday; the peanut butter and banana combination seemed appropriate for a baby and, luckily, proved him to be nut allergy-free.